gxenzy/new-smdi-/implementation-progress.md

 - [ ] Integration with energy monitoring systems
 - [ ] Integration with building management systems
 - [ ] Weather data integration for normalization

+## Recent Technical Milestones

+1. **Implemented Standardized Services**
+   - Created consistent interfaces for APIs
+   - Used standardsService for all component-API communication
+   - Implemented proper type definitions for data objects

+2. **Enhanced Bookmark Functionality**
+   - Used localStorage with custom hooks for persistence
+   - Added bookmark toggle capability in SectionViewer
+   - Created visual indicators for bookmarked sections

+3. **Search UI Integration**
+   - Connected SearchBar and SearchResults to StandardsReference
+   - Added tabbed interface for browsing and search
+   - Implemented result highlighting and actions

+4. **ID Standardization**
+   - Updated interfaces to use consistent string IDs
+   - Removed direct axios calls in components
+   - Fixed type mismatches between components